eumemic/ai-legion/README.md

-# GPT-Legion: An AI Agent System
+# GPT Legion: An AI Agent Platform

 A framework for autonomous agents who can work together to accomplish tasks.